1j-bla1/student/hacks/background.md

         ctx.drawImage(this.image, this.x, this.y, this.width, this.height);
       }
     }
-#This makes background become a game object and share code with game object
+//This makes background become a game object and share code with game object
     class Background extends GameObject {
       constructor(image, gameWorld) {
         // Fill entire canvas